 10. TEAM SCALABILITY

-Hopefully this best practices has given you a valuable insight into the factors that need to be taken into consideration when deciding whether to use an in-house team or an external outsourcing partner.
+Hopefully this best practices has given you a valuable insight into the factors that need to be taken into consideration when deciding whether to use an in-house team or an external outsourcing software development team.